aseprite/api/api/sprite.md

 sprite:flatten()
 ```

-Flatten all layers of the sprite into one layer.
+Flattens all layers of the sprite into one layer.
-It's like calling `app.commands.FlattenLayers()`.
+The same as calling `app.command.FlattenLayers()`.

 ## Sprite.events